The battery saver mode in Pokémon Go is a big help whether playing the game in short bursts, or on long journeys.

 By turning this off - by pressing the toggle in the upper right corner - you can instead switch to capturing creatures in a static view on a lush green field.

 Not only does turning off AR mode mean you're not wasting the battery on camera and gyroscope use, it's also much easier to catch Pokémon in this view.
 (It also saves you waving your phone around in the middle of the street, as fun as that is.)

-Turning off other settings in your phone will help reduce battery usage in Pokémon Go
+Other settings to help reduce battery usage in Pokémon Go

 Outside of the app, there are also a handful of other things when using your phone to be mindful that can extend battery life that much longer:

-- Use your phone's Low Power mode.
-This means your phone will stop performing certain tasks in the background, from downloads to app usage and visual effects, and will extend your battery more than you think.
+- Use your phone's Low Power mode: This means your phone will stop performing certain tasks in the background, from downloads to app usage and visual effects, and will extend your battery more than you think.
 Please note, this does sometimes interfere with Adventure Sync distance tracking.

-- Turn turn the phone volume.
-If your phone volume is turned up and playing the game's music and sound, this can also be a strain on battery life.
+- Turn down the phone volume: If your phone volume is turned up and playing the game's music and sound, this can also be a strain on battery life.
 Consider muting the phone's volume, or even turning off music and or sound effects from the game's Settings menu.

-If even after the above battery saving tips you could still do with a top up on the move, then purchasing a battery pack could do the trick, whether it's a small and very portable device (such as the Anker PowerCore mini from Amazon UK and Amazon US) or something a little more heavy duty like a EasyAcc battery pack (also on Amazon UK).
+- Purchase a battery pack: If even after using the above battery saving tips you could still do with a top up on the move, then purchasing a battery pack could do the trick.
+Whether it's a small and very portable device (such as the Anker PowerCore mini from Amazon UK and Amazon US) or something a little more heavy duty like a EasyAcc battery pack (also on Amazon UK).